 Some indoor grow rooms use hydroponics to grow high-value herbs, vegetables, and other plants on a commercial basis.
-A simple hydroponics set-up may costs you around $50 to $200.
+A simple hydroponics set-up may cost you around $50-200.

 Hydroponics systems offer a great amount of flexibility, which you can adjust according to your plant types, needs and knowledge.
 But did you know that there are six different types of Hydroponics systems?
 Discover what these are and know what they’re used for.

 Whether you’re a beginner, intermediate, or advanced, you can choose from any of these types of hydroponics systems based on the variety of plants you’re going to cultivate:

 Best for: Beginners and children since it is the most basic type of hydroponics system.
 Also known as ‘passive hydroponics’, it works well for smaller plants that can thrive with minimal water and nutrient supply.